fedex2118/fedex2118/README.md

 - 🌱 I’m currently learning Spring, Angular, JavaScript / TypeScript.

-- 🔭 I’m currently working on different projects using different programming languages [Java with Spring, GDScript inside Godot Engine] and databases [MySQL, SqlDeveloper].
+- 🔭 I’m currently working on different projects using different programming languages [Java with SpringBoot, GDScript inside Godot Engine] and for relational databases [MySQL, SqlDeveloper].

 - 📚 Programming languages that I know / used in the past: <u>Java, Python</u>, GDScript.